top of page

 Biography

-Soprano Jessica Gould has been noted for “a dramatic intensity that honored the texts” (The New York Times), "an electrifying voice" (Musicweb International), “gorgeous melismatic singing" (Voce di Meche), and “beautiful interpretation” (The Lute Society of America Quarterly), Her recordings include projects for MV Cremona, New World Records, Naxos, and Da Vinci Classics.
+Soprano Jessica Gould has been noted for “a dramatic intensity that honored the texts” (The New York Times), "an electrifying voice" (Musicweb International), “gorgeous melismatic singing" (Voce di Meche), and “beautiful interpretation” (The Lute Society of America Quarterly), Her recordings include projects for Navona Records, MV Cremona, New World Records, Naxos, and others.
 Radio broadcasts include WQXR, NPR, WPBR, MPR, and WKCR, among others.

 With lutenist Nigel North, she has appeared as a guest artist on the Indiana University Jacobs School of Music Faculty Series among others.
 With early romantic guitarist Pascal Valois she has appeared at L'Église de St. Jean Baptiste (Montréal) and Villa Finaly (Florence).
 Recitals in Venice, Florence, and Rome are a consistent highlight of her schedule.
 New York City performances include the La Serenissima Festival of Carnegie Hall, the Cassatt Quartet at the Guggenheim Museum Works & Process Series, and the Juilliard School Faculty series (guest artist) among countless others.